CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 Moral.
 He who would have things well done, must do them himself.

 Application.
 Never depend upon the assistance of friends and relations in any thing which you are able to do yourself.
 He alone will prosper in life who looks to his own exertions and perseverance as the sources of his success.
 To stand by ourselves as much as possible, and to employ our own strength and industry, is god-like, being the result of a most noble and highly exalted reason.
-But they who procrastinate and defer the business of life by an idle dependence upon others, in things which it is in their own power to effect, sink down in the world, and show themselves unworthy of the talents with which they are intrusted.
+But they who procrastinate and defer the business of life by an idle dependence upon others, in things which it is in their own power to effect, sink down in the world, and show themselves unworthy of the talents with which they are entrusted.
 This fable inculcates the duty of self-reliance.
-The proverb says, "The soil on a farrmer's shoe is the most fertile soil on his farm."
+The proverb says, "The soil on a farmer's shoe is the most fertile soil on his farm."

 Neighbours and friends are backwards.
 Who intends T'effect things well, must make his hands his friends.